TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.cookies.rst

 .. class:: BaseCookie([input])

-   This class is a dictionary-like object whose keys are strings and whose values are :class:`Morsel` instances.
+   This kundi is a dictionary-like object whose keys are strings and whose values are :class:`Morsel` instances.
 Note that upon setting a key to a value, the value is first converted to a :class:`Morsel` containing the key and the value.